Article

 Over-the-Counter Medications for Relief

 Over-the-counter medications are a practical option for temporary pain relief.
-They can be particularly useful for managing acute pain episodes:

 • Ibuprofen (Advil, Motrin): Reduces inflammation and alleviates pain.